 (Search Engine Land)

-Before jumping into a PPC campaign, remember that customization and control will not be the same.
+Before hiring a PPC specialist, remember that customization and control will not be the same.
 The reason for the creation of the search engine was to protect users and their privacy from advertising abuse.
 With that said, their campaigns run through Bing and Yahoo.
 However, with DuckDuckGo being a relatively small search engine you will have very little competition.

 They show advertising according to search terms.
 Tracking isn’t necessary, on contrary to other search engines’ claims.
 Ads come up as long as they have a connection to the search terms.
 Affiliate marketing through eBay and Amazon is the other approach for profits for DuckDuckGo.